Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Its ‘keyword by intent’ box breaks down the type of keywords that a site ranks for into four categories: informational, navigational, commercial and transactional.
 These tell you what a user is trying to do when performing a search (find information, locate something, buy a product etc.).

-I’ll discuss search intent in more depth shortly, but for now I’ll just say that it comes in very useful in SEO, and there’s nothing really comparable from SpyFu in its domain overview.
+I’ll cover search intent in more depth shortly, but for now I’ll just say that it comes in very useful in SEO, and there’s nothing really comparable from SpyFu in its domain overview.

 Another key difference between Semrush and Spyfu’s domain overview tools is the number of countries you can perform domain analysis for.
-While Semrush shows you how a domain is performing in circa 120 countries, SpyFu limits you to doing so with 14 territories (see screenshot below for the exact list).
+While Semrush shows you how a domain is performing in circa 120 countries, SpyFu limits you to doing so with 16 territories.

 And unlike Semrush, SpyFu doesn’t let you get a global overview of domain data — you have to do things on a per-country basis.
 This stops you from getting a more holistic view of a domain.

-As you can see in the screenshot below, Semrush gives you a simple ‘worldwide’ button that gives you an analysis of a domain at a genuinely global level.
+As you can see in the screenshot below, Semrush gives you a simple ‘worldwide’ option which, when clicked, gives you an analysis of a domain at a genuinely global level.

 Traffic analysis in SpyFu and Semrush